vinc/geodate/README.md

 Synopsis
 ========

-GeoDate displays the current local time in a geocentric date format using a more natural lunisolar calendar with metric time.
+Geodate displays the current local time in a geocentric date format using a more natural lunisolar calendar with metric time.

 Be prepared to forget all about hours and minutes and start using centidays